-I am a qualified Psychotherapeutic Counsellor and have a UKATA Postgraduate Diploma in TA Practice (Dip TA Practice).
+I am a qualified therapist with a UKATA Postgraduate Diploma in TA Practice (Dip TA Practice) offering Counselling and Psychotherapy.
 I am also a Registered Member of the BACP (MBACP).
 In addition to this I am also continuing in studies working towards my Certified Transactional Analyst (CTA) qualification.

 I work in private practice and formerly also in the voluntary sector offering counselling and psychotherapy in West Sussex.

 My private practice is in Washington and Horsham, West Sussex.
 Previously I have also worked with As You Are, a counselling service for people living in and around Southwick and Carers Support Sussex, a charity providing support for carers in west Sussex.

 My initial training in Transactional Analysis provides a fundamental basis and structure to my work.
 Transactional Analysis is a modality of psychotherapy that provides a useful framework to help understand how people are structured psychologically.
 It helps us to understand how people function and how they express their personality in terms of behaviour.